 “On the treadmill I can walk almost four miles an hour, but that’s my upper limit and that’s for about fifteen minutes.”
-She frowned.
+Melissa frowned.
 “And that’s wearing comfortable shoes.
-So realistically, I can probably go about two and a half to three miles an hour for a long time.”
+So, realistically, I can probably go about two and a half to three miles an hour for a long time.”
 She grimaced.
 “Maybe.”
 And that was if they didn’t run into any trouble.

 Tamara looked thoughtful.
 “So… it would take you about seven hours to get home and me about five.”

 Melissa sighed.
 “Yeah.
 It will be way past dark before we make it all the way home.”
 As her imagination conjured up all kinds of nighttime dangers in a situation where there was no electricity, no cell phones, no working vehicles—and probably no law enforcement—her heart began to pound.
 “The thought of being out after dark freaks me out, Tamara.”

 “What about Alex?
 What if you met up with him?”

 “That would be a great, but I don’t know what he’s going to do or which roads he’ll be taking.
 And no way to contact him.”
 Melissa shook her head.
 “I can’t count on him as a walking companion.”
 She paused.
 “What about your husband?
 What do you think he’ll do?”

 Tamara was thirty and had one child, a six-year-old daughter.